Luminilion/ML-project-2/README.md

 ### 4) Src

-In the `src` folder, you will find our code: *more precise description can be found directly in the respected files in Docstring*
+In the `src` folder, you will find our code: *more precise description can be found directly in the files Docstring*

 - `build_vocab.sh`: creates `vocab_full.txt` in the `data` folder containing all the (unique) words sorted along with their number of occurrences appearing in `train_pos_full.txt` and `train_neg_full.txt`.